kingzamzon/docs/docs/sdk/installation.md

 1. Operating System: Linux, Mac OS, or Windows.
 2. Development Environment: You'll need an Integrated Development Environment (IDE) installed.
 We recommend Visual Studio Code.
-3. Languages: THe Lit JS SDK V3 supports JavaScript.
+3. Languages: The Lit JS SDK V3 supports JavaScript.
 Make sure you have the appropriate language environment set up.
 4. Internet Connection: A stable internet connection is required for installation, updates, and interacting with the Lit nodes.

 ## Installing And Importing The SDK